 4and as he sowed, some seeds fell beside the path, and the birds came and devoured them.

-5And others fell on the rocky places where they did not have much soil, and immediately they sprang up because they had no depth of soil.
+5And some fell on the rocky ground where they did not have much soil, and immediately they sprang up because the soil was not deep.

-7And others fell among the thorns, and the thorns grew up and choked them.
+7And some seeds fell among the thorns, and the thorns grew up and choked them.

-8But others fell on the good soil and yielded fruit, some a hundredfold, some sixty, some thirty.
+8But others fell on the good soil and yielded fruit, some a hundredfold, some sixtyfold, some thirtyfold.

 9Anyone who has ears had better listen!”

 10And the disciples came and said to him, “Why do you speak to them in parables?”

 11And he answered and said to them, “To you it is given to know the sacred secrets of the Kingdom of Heaven, but to them it is not given.

 12For whoever has, to him more will be given, and he will have abundance, but whoever does not have, from him will be taken away even that which he has.

 13This is why I speak to them in parables, because seeing they do not see, and hearing they do not hear, nor do they understand.